• OPEN AN ACCOUNT

 6. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Based on the recommendation of the CSR Committee, the Board has approved the projects/programmes carried out as CSR for an amount of $ 17.01 Cr for undertaking similar programmes / projects constituting more than 2% of the average net profits of the Company, made during the three immediately preceding financial years, towards CSR spending for the financial year 2021-22 and the Company has met the CSR spending through the following trusts registered with the Ministry of Corporate Affairs.
+Based on the recommendation of the CSR Committee, the Board has approved the projects/programmes carried out as CSR for an amount of $ 19 Cr for undertaking similar programmes / projects constituting more than 2% of the average net profits of the Company, made during the three immediately preceding financial years, towards CSR spending for the financial year 2022-23 and the Company has met the

 7. FINANCIAL PERFORMANCE OF SUBSIDIARIES & ASSOCIATES